Simple and general unitarity conserving numerical real time propagators of time dependent Schr\"odinger equation based on Magnus expansion: Conclusion

 SJJ acknowledges major support of this research from the National Science Foundation (CHE-1900170), and a partial support in relation to quantum control of exciton dynamics from the US Department of Energy, Office of Sciences, Office of Basic Energy Sciences (DE-SC0021413).
-SJJ also acknowledges support from Korea Institute for Advanced Study through its KIAS Scholar program for the visit during summer.
+SJJ also acknowledges support from the Korea Institute for Advanced Study (KIAS) through its KIAS Scholar program for the visit during summer.
+Both authors would like to thank anonymous reviewers for helpful comments and Dr. Eugene S. Mananga for helpful comments for an earlier version of this work and informing some references.